The Best Mosquito Repellent Plants in 2021

 With the help of certain plants, you can naturally repel mosquitos in an aesthetically pleasing way.
 Here are some plants that you can add to your landscape to repel pesky bugs!

-It’s long thin leaves and overall appearance makes it a perfect accent for your garden or patio.
+Together, the long, thin leaves and overall appearance make it a perfect accent for your garden or patio.
 Citronella grass doesn’t do very well outside in the wintertime, so they should be brought inside once the temperature begins to drop.
-Since they are so sensitive to the cold it’s best to keep them in a potted container if you live in a colder climate where the temperature tends to drop at nighttime.
+Since they are so sensitive to the cold, it’s best to keep them in a potted container if you live in a colder climate where the temperature tends to drop at nighttime.
 In warmer climates, they can be planted directly into the ground.

 Lavender is truly a great addition to any landscape project or garden.
 Not only does it produce a beautiful fragrance, but it is also great for repelling mosquitos and other various insects.
-Bugs like moths and fleas tend to move in the opposite direction when lavender is around.
+In fact, bugs like moths and fleas tend to move in the opposite direction when lavender is around.

 Lavender is truly a tough plant.
-It is quite resilient to drought once planted and can thrive in many climates, although a warmer climate is recommended.
+It's quite resilient to drought once planted and can thrive in many climates, although a warmer climate is recommended.
 Add a lovely shade of purple and an aroma that is sure to please, all while repelling irritating mosquitos!

 Avoid mosquitos, cabbage moths and carrot flies with rosemary in your garden!
 Rosemary is quite versatile.
 You can use it to accent your backyard by:

 - Shaping into neat shapes and designs

 The chefs of your house will be delighted to have fresh rosemary at their fingertips as it is a delicious herb that can be added to many dishes.
 Rosemary prefers hot and dry climates the best.
 In areas that endure a cold winter season, it may be beneficial to keep your rosemary plant in a pot or container so that it can be brought inside once the temperature cools and the snow begins to fall.